keyshade-xyz/keyshade/docs/contributing-to-keyshade/environment-variables.md

 Here's the description of the environment variables used in the project.
 You can find the values for these variables in \`.env.example\`.

-* **NODE\_ENV**: The The environment in which the app is running.
-It can be either 'development', 'production', or 'test'.
-Please note that it's not mandatory, it will default to "production" enviroment for the sentry configuration.
 * **DATABASE\_URL**: The URL of the PSQL database to connect to.
 This is used by the [Prisma Client](https://www.prisma.io/docs/orm/prisma-client) to connect to the database.
 * **SUPABASE\_API\_URL**: The URL of the Supabase API.
 This is used by the [Supabase Client](https://supabase.io/docs/reference/javascript/supabase-client) to connect to the Supabase API.
 Make sure you create a Supabase project and get the API URL from the project settings.
 * **SUPABASE\_ANON\_KEY**: The anonymous key of the Supabase project.
 This is used by the Supabase Client to connect to the Supabase API.
 Make sure you create a Supabase project and get the anonymous key from the project settings.